Skip Navigation

 "Total" is the cumulative distance of the red line.
 "Distance" is the distance between the points.

-In the example, the first point is on the right (next to number 8) The next 5 points are along the curve of the road, and the most recent point is on the back boundary.
+The next 5 points are along the curve of the road, and the most recent point is on the back boundary.

-The accuracy is dependent on the map data, and on how closely you click on the boundary of the property.
-In the example, we have stylised the curve into short straight segments.
+The accuracy is dependent on the map data, and the scale of the map, and on how closely you click on the boundary of the property.

 One advantage of this method is that you can measure several properties as if they are one.